 - The Shubert Foundation in negotiations to reset the ground rent under a major office building in midtown Manhattan to fair market value.

 - An Upper East Side Property Owner in connection with the reset of the rent under a long-term ground lease to a residential cooperative.
 A new rental rate and a related extension of the lease term through the year 2107 were achieved by negotiated agreement, without arbitration.

 - North Shore Towers Partnership in an appointment by federal district court as special master to oversee the resolution of a complex partnership dispute concerning an $800 million residential cooperative development.

 - Murray Hill in connection with the buyout of an institutional joint venture partner in the land and building at a major Manhattan office building and the discounted purchase of outstanding mezzanine financing.

 - Sol Goldman Investments in numerous matters relating to ground lease administration and renegotiations at numerous properties throughout New York City.

-Borrowers and lenders in all types of sophisticated loan, sale-leaseback and securitization transactions select us as real estate counsel.
+Borrowers and lenders in all types of sophisticated loan, sale-leaseback and securitization transactions turn to us for invaluable real estate advice.
 Our experience includes construction loans, permanent loans, portfolio loans, public and private securities offerings, bond financings, synthetic and leveraged leases and interim and bridge loans.
 We handle secured and unsecured lending and borrowing for a wide variety of clients involving diverse asset classes.

 On the lender side, our clients include major insurance companies, foreign and domestic banks, investment banks, pension funds and advisers, real estate investment trusts and other institutional lenders and investors.
 On the borrower side, we represent developer, investor and owner clients in obtaining sophisticated financing to maximize their leverage and the value of their assets.